jramshur/Code-Snippets/Power Query/Remove characters from all column rows.md

-# Remove/Keep characters in column rows
+# Remove/Keep characters in rows

 This document outlines various methods to clean text data in Power Query by removing unwanted characters or keeping only wanted characters from a column.
 We will cover three main approaches.
 Also provided is a useful table of ASCII character ranges.